masaun/arbitrageur-between-sgr-and-eth/README.md

 ***
 ## 【Introduction of Flash Swap with Sogur】
 - Flash Swap with Sogur
-  - This is a solidity smart contract that allows a user to ...
+  - This is a solidity smart contract that allows a user to get a opportunity to execute automatic arbitrage between ETH and SGR (Sogur token).

 &nbsp;